devSchacht/essential-image-optimization/app/partials/book.md

         data-src="https://res.cloudinary.com/ddxwdqwkr/image/upload/q_95/v1502426282/essential-image-optimization/format-comparison.jpg"
         alt="modern image formats compared based on quality." />
 </picture>
-<figcaption>Different modern image formats (and optimisers) used to demonstrate what is possible at a target file-size of 26KB.</figcaption>
+<figcaption>Different modern image formats (and optimizers) used to demonstrate what is possible at a target file-size of 26KB.
+We can compare quality using [SSIM](https://en.wikipedia.org/wiki/Structural_similarity) (structural similarity) or [Butteraugli](https://github.com/google/butteraugli), which we'll cover in more detail later.</figcaption>
 </figure>

 *   **[JPEG 2000](https://en.wikipedia.org/wiki/JPEG_2000) (2000)** - an improvement to JPEG switching from a discrete cosine based transform to a wavelet-based method. **Browser support: Safari desktop + iOS**